East Hampshire Hangers, North Downs and South Downs IPA

 Grid Reference: TQ580392

-Sandwiched between London and the south coast, this large IPA encompasses the chalk ridges of the North and South Downs.
-At the western end lie the East Hampshire hangers, ancient woodlands which cling to the steep chalk and greensand escarpment marking the edge of the downs.
-They are known as ‘hangers’ because the ancient beech, lime, yew and ash woodlands seem to hang from the tall slopes.
+The spectacular sweeping chalk ridges of the North and South Downs with their famously flower-rich chalk grasslands make up this Important Plant Area.
+At the western end lie the East Hampshire hangers, ancient woodlands that cling to the steep chalk and greensand slopes marking the edge of the downs.
+They are known as ‘hangers’ because the beech, lime, yew and ash woods seem to hang from the tall escarpment slopes.

 Centuries of sheep grazing and rabbit browsing has produced the short, springy chalk grassland turf that has come to epitomise the Downs today.
 The orchid flora is exceptional, with rarer species including early- and late-spider orchids, monkey orchid, burnt orchid and musk orchid, this latter having its British stronghold on the South Downs.
 Other orchids you might spot include common spotted, early purple, green-winged, bee, pyramidal and fragrant.

 In addition to the orchids, round-headed rampion (the 'Pride of Sussex') is a very local chalk species which can be abundant, while the rare endemic early gentian also occurs.
 Other more common flowers of the chalk downlands include cowslips, common rockrose, horseshoe vetch, chalk milkwort, salad burnet, harebell, marjoram and small scabious.

 Where grazing is more relaxed chalk scrub develops with shrubs including hawthorn, dogwood, guelder rose, wayfaring tree and, occasionally, juniper.
 In just a few sites box occurs as a native species, forming a unique scrub woodland habitat in places such as Box Hill (Surrey), Boxley (E. Kent).